cronologic-de/xtdc_babel/xTDC4_user_guide_example/README.md

 The code is linked to the shared library `libxtdc4_driver.so`.

 ### Run the Example
-1. `Cronologic PCI Linux Kernel Module` is installed on the machine.
+1. `Cronologic PCI Linux Kernel Module` needs to be installed on the machine.
    You can build it from [`cronologic_linux_kernel`](https://github.com/cronologic-de/cronologic_linux_kernel) on GitHub.